i2p/i2psam/README.md

 ## Usage

-Copy the files into your codebase, or build and link to the library.
+Copy the files `i2psam.cpp` and `i2psam.h` into your codebase, or build the library `libi2psam.a`:

+    make

 See `eepget.cpp` for example client usage (build with `make eepget`).